Joshua-Pok/blackandwhite/ListOfMistakes.md

-Pattern: he has one move but if he plays you can play. if you play he can further extend out and form pure line and play consecutively. dont be a dummy dumb dont let him 2for 0 is worse than 1for 1 no fucking shit
+Pattern: he has one move but if he plays you can play. if you play he can further extend out and form pure line and play consecutively. dont be a dummy dumb dont let him 2for 0 is worse than 1for 1 no fucking shit attaching to your own piece generarlly better than double a . sometimes you just need a move to get himn to open up a new one for you .. dont need to play moves that he cannot play becuz he poisons his own moves, you want him to go there let your oppoent make mistakes stop giving him easy way out

+ask yourself: does he have any good moves? if not let him make mistakes  dont give him easy options.

+ENDGAME:

+1) Counting stones
+2) Hand Stopping/Tedomari:

+Hitting a is good cuz it dosent increase opponents hand. just check that it dosent come back diagonally after being fed